-What is Activator Method and how does it work?
+What is Activator Method, and how does it work?

-The Activator Method, is a chiropractic adjustment tool used to perform a specific adjustment that is designed to alleviate dysfunction in the joints restore proper movement and function to the affected area.
-The method uses a specialized hand-held instrument, the Activator it delivers a high-speed/low-force impulse to the targeted joint or area.
+The Activator Method is a chiropractic adjustment tool used to perform a specific adjustment that is designed to alleviate dysfunction in the joints and restore proper movement and function to the affected area.
+The method uses a specialized hand-held instrument, the Activator, to deliver a high-speed/low-force impulse to the targeted joint or area.

 This method is considered to be a gentle and low-force technique, making it suitable for patients who may be uncomfortable with or unable to tolerate traditional manual adjustments.
 It is often used to treat a wide range of musculoskeletal conditions, including neck pain, back pain, headaches, and joint pain.